Cosmology and Structure Formation

 • Connections between voids defined using weak lensing, galaxies and galaxy clusters

-• optimal photometric calibration across the sky using the Gaia spectra as a baseline
+• Optimal photometric calibration across the sky using the Gaia spectrophotometry as a baseline

-• development of OTF algorithm and pipelines for its application to MeerKAT data
+• Development and optimization of OTF imaging pipelines for the application to MeerKAT data

-• application of pipelines to MeerKLASS dataset to produce deep radio source catalogs
+• Application of OTF pipelines to the MeerKLASS L-band and UHF-band survey datasets to produce deep radio continuum source catalogs

-• algorithms and code for weak lensing calibration of galaxy clusters
+• Algorithms and code for weak lensing mass calibration of galaxy clusters

-• development of joint Euclid+Rubin data processing tools
+• Development of joint Euclid+Rubin data analysis tools

 People